 Did Brandon Straka sign a plea deal about the January 6 insurrection?

-Yes, Straka signed a plea deal with prosecutors to provide information about the events of January 6.
+Yes, Straka signed a plea deal with prosecutors to provide information about the events of January 6, pleading guilty to disorderly conduct.
 Though he has denied being an informant in various social media posts, according to his publicly available plea deal, Straka had to provide law enforcement agents with "copies of any social media accounts, postings, videos, or photos" that he still had access to as well as sit for an interview with law enforcement "regarding events in and around January 6, 2021."
 In exchange for this cooperation, prosecutors agreed to recommend a lighter sentence.

 Ahead of his sentencing, Straka's lawyers revealed that he sat for three separate interviews.
 "During the interviews, the government was focused on establishing an organized conspiracy between [Straka], President Donald J. Trump, and allies of the former president, to disrupt the Joint Session of Congress on January 6," the lawyer wrote. "[Straka] answered all questions truthfully and denied the existence of any such plot."